Fuad-31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-./4-empty: this script create an empty file
+./5-execute: this script add execytion permission to hello